Equisingularity and EIDS: Families of EIDS

 We will consider families of {EIDS}; families are denoted by $\mathcal X$.

-The elements in the preceding paragraphs make up the landscape for an {EIDS}.
-These elements consist of a set of allowable families which include the set and the generic elements that appear in allowable families.
-The stabilization is the unique generic element that an {EIDS} deforms to.
-The first order infinitesimal deformations of our sets are determined by the allowable deformations and form a module which we denote by $N(X)$.
-Describing the connection between the infinitesimal geometry of $X$ and the topology of the generic element related to $X$ is our first goal, and is an important part of understanding the landscape.

-If we are studying the Whitney equisingularity of a family we denote the parameter space by $Y$ and assume $Y$ is embedded in $\mathcal X$ as linear subspace.
-For simplicity of exposition we impose a condition on our families which we hope to remove in later versions.
+If we are studying the Whitney equisingularity of a family we denote the parameter space by $Y$ and assume $Y$ is embedded in $\mathcal X$ as a linear subspace.
+For simplicity of exposition we impose the following condition on our families.

-\begin{defi} A $s$-parameter family $\mathcal X$ of {EIDS} is {\it good} if there exists a neighborhood $U$ of $Y$ such that $M_{\mathcal X(y)}$ is transverse to the rank stratification off the origin for all $y\in U$. \end{defi}
+\begin{defi} A $s$-parameter family $\mathcal X$ of {EIDS} is {\it good} if there exists a neighborhood $U$ of $Y$ such that $F_{\mathcal X(y)}$ is transverse to the rank stratification off the origin for all $y\in U$. \end{defi}

 This condition enables us to prove: